Testing: ORCA Transient Engine Dynamometer and Others

 Eddy Current brakes or retarders were originally developed to provide frictionless braking on trucks and industrial equipment.
 They have been adapted for dynamometer use in both air cooled and water-cooled (vastly more expensive) variations.

 With Chassis mounted testing you still end up with all the variables of gearbox, tire pressures, etc. but it still is the best way to do in-chassis testing.
 All those variables such as brake heating, tire heating etc are still present.
 It does afford you computer control of engine rpm and load.
 This allows you to examine specific areas.
+Without expensive water cooling these aircooled units rapidly lose effectiveness as the brakes heat up.

 When you get into serious high speed testing and the tire-roller contact surface area needs to be accurately modeled, rollers about 10 feet in diameter are called for.
 Like most things, the science and engineering was done a long time ago, now the compromises are the norm.